21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Privacy/Licensing Notes: All processing is local.
 No images are uploaded to any cloud service.
 ON1 does not use customer photos for any AI training.
 Full commercial use rights.
 Perpetual license available.

 Consultant Tip: If you want to leave the Adobe subscription ecosystem entirely, ON1 Photo RAW is the most complete single-app alternative.
-Test it alongside Luminar Neo — ON1 wins on cataloging and layers; Luminar wins on AI creativity tools.
+Test it alongside Luminar Neo, since ON1 wins on cataloging and layers while Luminar wins on AI creativity tools.

 Rubric CategoryScore